Tadamon Zouk

 Tadamon Zouk (التضامن الزوق) is a Lebanese sports club most known for its basketball program.
 It is located in Zouk Mikael, Kesrouan, Lebanon.

-Tadamon Zouk basketball team is part of the Lebanese Basketball League.
-It was part of the league's top division for many years, but has been relegated for some time but are now back to play in the 1st division.
+Tadamon Zouk basketball team is part of the Lebanese Basketball League system.
+It was part of the league's top division for many years, but as of 2025 has been relegated to 2nd Division.

 History

 Tadamon Zouk is a Lebanese sports club established in 1954 most known for its basketball program.
 It is located at Zouk Mikael, Kesrouan, Lebanon.

 Tadamon Zouk basketball team is part of the Lebanese Basketball League.
 It was part of the league's top division for many years, but has been relegated to play in the 2nd division.

 After the 2012–2013 season, Tadamon Zouk was promoted back to the 1st division after 10 seasons of being out.

 Their 2014–2015 season ended when Byblos knocked them out in the Quarterfinal Play-offs 4–0, when the prominent players sat out due to being unpaid for several months due to economic difficulty.
 In 2015–2016, they were knocked out by Sagesse 3–1 in the Quarterfinals as well.